ACM40960/project-heart-disease-prediction-models/README.md

 - num: Target variable
   - Value 0: no heart disease
   - Value 1, 2, 3, 4: presence of heart disease with increasing severity

+## Exploratory Data Analysis

+## Pre Processing Steps

+## Machine Learning Models Used

+- Logistic Regression: This method models the log odds of an event as a linear combination of the predictor variables.
+It is used for binary classification problems.

+- Gradient Boosting: This method combines multiple weak models (mostly decision trees) to create a strong predictive model.
+Here each learning tree learns from the preceding tree.
+The negative gradient of the loss function in each iteration is used to fit the new tree.
+This moves the model’s prediction in the direction of lower loss.
+(Each model is like a boost)

+- Random Forest Classifier: This method combines individual decision trees that are trained on different random subsets of the training data.
+The predictions from each of these trees are independent of each other.
+The final decision is the majority prediction.

+- XgBoost Classifier: This stands for Extreme Gradient Boosting.
+It makes a simple prediction on the training data, calculates the residuals and builds a decision tree.

+- Support Vector Machine: This method works by finding a hyperplane that optimizes the separation between classes based on the variables.

+- Naive Base Classifier: This method is used for text based classification.
+‘Naive’ is used as it assumes that all features are independent, and Bayes refers to the use of Bayes’ Theorem that uses probability to predict the class of the target variable.